aletc1/cornerstone-communications/README.md

 ## License

 This solution is licensed under GPLv3.
-If you need commercial support or other licensing terms, contact the author.
+If you need commercial support or other licensing terms, please contact the author.